2026 Inspiring Tasmania Grants Guidelines

 • Increase engagement and participation in groups historically under-represented in STEM*

-STEM Community Connections Program
+STEM Community Grants Program

 The objectives of this program are: